Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 # Configure REST API with CQRS Project

 All sensitive information that needs to be kept secret in our configuration is stored as environment variables.
-When the application starts up, the placeholders for these secrets in our configuration files are substitutes with teh values stored in our environment.
+When the application starts up, the placeholders for these secrets in our configuration files are substituted with the values stored in our environment.

-When we configure the the REST API with CQRS Project, we have two services to configure: a _storage service_ and a _messaging service_.
-In the first part of this quick start guide, [Create REST API with CQRS project](https://stacks.ensono.com/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/create_project_netcore), when you ran the `dotnet new` command you chose a database and a messaging service.
-Now we will configure the services that you chose.
+To configure the REST API with CQRS project, you need to set up two services: a _storage service_ and a _messaging service_.
+In the first part of this guide, [Create REST API with CQRS project](https://stacks.ensono.com/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/create_project_netcore), when you ran the `dotnet new` command, you chose a database and a messaging service.
+Now we will configure the services that you selected.

 ## Configure your Database

-When you created your project using the Stacks `dotnet new` command, you had an option to choose a database using either the `-db` or `--database` switch.
-Your options were either, Microsoft Azure CosmosDB, Amazon Web Services DynamoDB, of an in memory 'database'.
-Depending on the option that you chose, follow one of the guides below to configure your database.
+When you created your project using the Stacks `dotnet new` command, you had the option to choose a database using either the `-db` or `--database` switch.
+Your options were Microsoft Azure Cosmos DB, Amazon Web Services DynamoDB, or an in-memory database.
+Follow the relevant guide below based on your choice.

 ### Configure an In-Memory Database

-The in-memory database requires no additional setup, as it holds all data in memory rather than connecting to an external database service.
-While it's useful for demonstrating the REST API with the CQRS project, keep in mind that the in-memory database is _not_ suitable for production workloads.
+The in-memory database requires no additional setup since it holds all data in memory without connecting to an external service.
+While useful for demonstration purposes, it is _not_ suitable for production workloads.

-### Step 1: Configure an Azure Cosmos DB Database
+### Configure an Azure Cosmos DB Database

-To configure Cosmos DB, first we need to find the Primary Key for the database, and then we need add it to our configuration.
-Tofind the primary key, you have another choice to make:  Would you like to run the database locally on your computer or use an existing database in Azure?
-Depending on your choice, follow one of the guides below: -
+To configure Cosmos DB, first, we need to find the Primary Key for the database and then add it to our configuration.
+You may run the database locally or connect to an existing Cosmos DB instance in Azure.
+Follow one of the guides below, depending on your choice.

-#### Find the Cosmos DB Primary Key
+#### Step 1:  Find your Cosmos Key

 <details>
 <summary>Run Cosmos DB locally using the emulator, (Windows only)</summary>